ESMCI/visualCaseGen/docs/installation.rst

     pytest tests/

 If the test suite completes successfully, visualCaseGen is ready for use.
-If any tests fail, please open an issue on the visualCaseGen GitHub repository, including error messages and the installation steps you followed.
+If any tests fail, please open an issue on the `visualCaseGen GitHub repository <https://github.com/ESMCI/visualCaseGen>`_, including error messages and the installation steps you followed.